gepard-me/tera-proxy-sls/README.md

 ## API Reference:

 ### `new SlsProxy(opts)`
-Constructor with the following allowed options:
+Constructor with the following allowed options, all optional:
  * `url`: The URL of the target server list.
 Default: `http://sls.service.enmasse.com:8080/servers/list.en`
  * `hostname`: Overrides the hostname for the parsed `url` if given.
  * `port`: Overrides the port for the parsed `url` if given.
  * `pathname`: Overrides the pathname for the parsed `url` if given.
  * `customServers`: An object of custom servers.
 See `setServers` below for details.
-Default: `{}`

 The HTTP proxy server will run on the same port as specified here.
 Note that the target server list and the proxy server list must use the same port.

 ### `proxy.setServers(servers)`
 Sets the custom server object where `servers` is a mapping of server IDs with custom options.